Frequent positive contact with the same group or person

 Are You Intrigued about Belonging and Attachment?

-Join our next Therapy Mastermind Circle beginning in October.
+Join our next Therapy Mastermind Circle.
 Our online study program features a comprehensive study of Attachment therapy designed to enhance successful clinical practice for therapists, bodyworkers, coaches, and individuals seeking Secure Attachment in their own lives.
 With monthly expert calls, teachings, demos, and case consults, you can gain deeper mastery of Attachment theory that you can implement immediately into your work.

 Throughout the four-month module, we will also discuss trauma, aloneness, loneliness, and isolation and how to achieve a healthier and happier life through Secure Attachment.